Banking & ATM Fees in Germany (2026)

 Germany is historically cash-heavy — many small shops, restaurants, and markets still don't accept cards.
 This is changing rapidly but carry cash in smaller cities and markets.
 N26 (a German neobank) offers easy account opening for EU residents.
 Wise and Revolut are popular among nomads.
 Traditional banks (Deutsche Bank, Commerzbank) require registration address.

-The recommended card stack for Germany
+The card stack for Germany

 Wise